-Novartis lifts sales outlook despite Q2 profit dipJuly 17th, 2013 by John Heilprin in Other /
+Novartis lifts sales outlook despite Q2 profit dipJuly 17, 2013 by John Heilprin in Medicine & Health / Other

 (AP)—Swiss pharmaceutical company Novartis AG raised its sales outlook for the full year on Wednesday, despite posting a 5 percent net income drop in the second quarter.

 The Basel-based company said it expects full-year sales to grow at a rate in the low single-digits, boosted by delays in generic competition against its blockbuster Diovan.
 In April, the company said in its first-quarter results that it expected sales to be in line with last years.